Emma Pilkington is a senior associate in our Insurance & Health team and is based in the Adelaide office.

 - Medical negligence.

-She has worked on several health and safety cases, including a number that dealt with complex issues relating to the Dust Diseases Act 2005 (SA).
+Emma has also managed several health and safety cases, including a number that dealt with complex issues relating to the Dust Diseases Act 2005 (SA).
 In addition, she has been involved in investigations into mining incidents involving both fatalities and serious injuries.
 She has also provided training to clients in the mining industry on how to interact with SafeWork SA.

 Emma has a Bachelor of Laws and a Bachelor of Commerce (International Business).
 She is a member of the Australian Insurance Law Association (AILA), the Australian Professional Indemnity Group (APIG) and the Law Society of South Australia.